Before the world was spoken, you were already given. The prayer has your name in it.

 JOHN 17:2

 The Father did not give Jesus authority over all flesh in order to give eternal life to all flesh.
-He gave authority in order to give eternal life to those whom the Father gave Him.
+He gave authority in order to give eternal life to those whom the Father had given Him.
 God's giving precedes Christ's giving.
-The Father gives a people to the Son.
-Then the Son gives eternal life to them.
-This is intentional, particular, and predetermined.
+The Father hands a people to the Son; the Son hands eternal life to that people.
+The sequence is fixed, and it is not the sequence we would have written.

 "I have revealed you to those whom you gave me out of the world.
 They were yours; you gave them to me and they have obeyed your word."